Showing means something different to everyone. Since every person is different, there’s no set time when someone who’s pregnant starts to show.

 For those who’ve been pregnant before, their baby belly can pop in the first trimester.
 Pregnancy tends to leave behind relaxed stomach muscles.
 People who have already had a child often show in either the first or early second trimester.

 Size also plays a role in when the pregnancy becomes noticeable.
 When does pregnancy show if there’s extra weight around the tummy?
-The belly may not get much bigger in the first or early second trimester.
-However, as the pregnancy progresses, the bump will become more apparent.
+The belly may not get much bigger in the first or ear However, as the pregnancy progresses, the bump will become more apparent.

 Each person has a unique torso length and carries weight a little differently.
 This also affects how the pregnant belly looks.
 Those with more body weight in general or specifically around the midsection may notice that their belly has a B shape rather than the standard D shape.
 This is not a cause for concern.
 The B-belly is common for plus-size pregnancies.
 Many times, later in the pregnancy, the belly will assume the more common D shape.
 If you are worried about how you’re carrying the baby, ask your health care provider if there’s any cause for concern.